shaikzhafir/when-bus/README.md

-im just using this so i dont have to rebuild this shit everytime i have some sideproject idea that i will never complete and leave it hanging

-- uses tailwindcss
-- uses go templating + htmx for client interaction with server
-- all built into a single container

-dependencies
-1) tailwindcss, https://tailwindcss.com/docs/installation , follow standalone executable
-   - note: if u are adding new folder for html files, please update tailwind.config.js to apply those changes
-2) entr for hot reload, https://jvns.ca/blog/2020/06/28/entr/
-3) htmx for simple client server interactivity
+when-bus is a middleman to the LTA public api for my own use

 ## OpenAPI Code Generation

-This project includes OpenAPI specification for API documentation and code generation.
+This project uses OpenAPI specification for API documentation and code generation.
+The generated code uses standard library `net/http` only - no external frameworks.

 ### Files
 - `openapi.yaml` - OpenAPI 3.0 specification defining the API endpoints
+- `internal/generated/api.gen.go` - Generated server code (do not edit manually)

 ### Generating Server Code